Atlantic Hearing Care has audiologists providing professional ear wax removal in Swamspcott, MA and Peabody, MA.

 If you’re planning on doing some ear wax removal, you need to be careful about what products you use.
 You don’t want to make your problem worse by using the wrong product or technique.
-That’s why we recommend going to a hearing clinic, where hearing health experts can facilitate a safe ear wax removal procedure.
+That’s why we recommend going to a hearing clinic, where audiologists can facilitate a safe ear wax removal procedure.

 People often think that ear wax is dirty and needs to be cleaned, but the cerumen actually serves as a protection against bacteria.
 When it isn’t allowed to do its thing, it can actually cause problems.
 Think of the ear canal as a self-cleaning oven – wax falls out when the outer layer of skin sheds.